ninehills/GraphGen/README.md

 It begins by constructing a fine-grained knowledge graph from the source text，then identifies knowledge gaps in LLMs using the expected calibration error metric, prioritizing the generation of QA pairs that target high-value, long-tail knowledge.
 Furthermore, GraphGen incorporates multi-hop neighborhood sampling to capture complex relational information and employs style-controlled generation to diversify the resulting QA data.

+## 📌 Latest Updates

+- **2025.07.31**: We have added Google, Bing, Wikipedia, and UniProt as search back-ends, perfect for closing data gaps.
+  - Web search using Google, Bing, Wikipedia, and Uniprot for 数据缺乏
+- **2025.04.21**: We have released the initial version of GraphGen.

 ## 🚀 Quick Start